Matdonell/DiWalkthrough/src/004 - Injection Points/README.md

   The developer is required to build all the dependencies in advance, even if not required

 ## Properties
-Property injection is supported in multiple frameworks like Unity, MEF, Autofact, etc...
+Property injection is supported in multiple frameworks like Unity, MEF, Autofac, etc...

 ### The good
 * Less boilerplate code in each class